 Ensure your guests can make full use of the closets by providing several hangers in each one.

-Airbnb Hosting Tip: To make your Airbnb feel truly luxurious, get king-size mattresses where possible.
+Pro Tip: To make your Airbnb feel truly luxurious, investing in king-size mattresses where possible.
 Highlight these memory-foam king-size mattresses on your Airbnb listing, and assure your guests they’ll get a great night’s sleep when they stay with you.

 These box springs are relatively inexpensive, easy to assemble, and hold up well.